 - Put a large scoop (or whatever you have left) into a pot of cauliflower leek soup before you puree.

 - Make waffles.
-Use this recipe for leftover mashed potato waffles and insert the mashed squash instead.
+Use this recipe for leftover mashed potato waffles and insert the mashed squash instead of the mashed potatoes.

-- Replace the pumpkin puree in this overnight oats recipe with acorn mash.
+- Use it to replace the pumpkin puree in this overnight oats recipe.

 - Make it a bowl.
 Include a variety of raw veggies (greens, chopped cabbage, radicchio), cooked veggies, grains and some leftover mashed squash.
 Drizzle on the apple/walnut dressing from my fall harvest salad recipe…and you’re in for a real treat.

 No peeling required for acorn squash.
-You can halve and remove seeds, then roast the acorn squash.
+You can halve and remove seeds, then roast.
 When it’s tender, just scoop out the flesh and mash.
-You can also slice acorn squash and roast with the skins on…they’re edible, so make sure to give it a good wash before beginning.
+You can also slice it and roast with the skins on…they’re edible, so make sure to give it a good wash before beginning.

 I like to bake my squash in a preheated 375 oven.
 For squash halves, it will take about 40 minutes until tender.
 If you’re slicing and baking the squash, about 20 minutes is all you need.

-Roasted squash shouldn’t need any thickener….unless you’ve added liquid—which I don’t recommend.
-If you’ve boiled the squash and the mash is watery, try adding a Tablespoon of arrowroot powder.
+Roasted squash shouldn’t need any thickener, unless you’ve added liquid-which I don’t recommend.
+If you’ve boiled the squash and the mash is watery, try adding 1-2 teaspoons of arrowroot powder or ground flax.
 Alternately, be sure to drain the squash well and even pat dry before mashing.
-Better yet, roast the squash before mashing to avoid watery mash.
+Better yet, roast it instead of boiling to avoid watery mash.

 - 2 acorn squash